 Steven Spielberg is gearing up his adaptation of Roald Dahl's "B.F.G.," and he's found his leading man for the titular role.
 Actor Mark Rylance, mostly known for his stage work, has landed the gig for a story about "a young girl, the Queen of England and a benevolent giant known as the Bfg.
 The three set out on an adventure to capture the evil, man-eating giants who have been invading the human world."
 Production will begin next year with a release date slated for July 1, 2016.
 [Deadline] Oliver Platt and Molly Parker have joined Jamie Dornan, Aaron Paul and Sarah Gadon for Alexandre Aja's “The 9th Life of Louis Drax."
 Cameras are now rolling on the Max Minghella penned movie about "the titular character who suffers a near-fatal fall on his 9th birthday.
 Dornan will portray a doctor caring for the boy who is drawn into a mystery, »

 - Kevin Jagernauth

-Brightlight Pictures will handle distribution of the film in Canada and Miramax will distribute throughout the rest of the world with Sierra/Affinity on board as international sales agent.
+Brightlight Pictures will co-produce and eOne will distribute in all media across Canada.
+Miramax will distribute throughout the rest of the world with Sierra/Affinity as the international sales agent.

 - email@example.com (Jeremy Kay)